 Snippet for using session properties with pipeline

-Sending properties for test session is currently not supported for multi tests.
+Sending properties for the test session is currently not supported for multi tests.

 How do I run a BlazeMeter test in Jenkins without a Plugin?

-Jenkins, like any other CI tool for that matter, enables executing Shell commands.
+Jenkins, like any other CI tool, enables executing shell commands.
 With shell commands you can execute API calls to start tests, create tests, update them, etc.

 How do I build a job with BlazeMeter's Jenkins plugin?

-You can now click on ‘BlazeMeter Report’ to see the test report , the same way you would see them on the BlazeMeter site.
+You can now click ‘BlazeMeter Report’ to see the test report the same way you would see them on the BlazeMeter site.

 You can also edit and compare test results to previous runs.

-All logs and data generated during test runs are stored in a ZIP - which you can access directly from your BlazeMeter account, in the 'Logs' tab of a report.
+All logs and data generated during test runs are stored in a ZIP file which you can access directly from your BlazeMeter account, in the 'Logs' tab of the report.

 Using BlazeMeter with Jenkins pipeline